danzen/zim-game/README.md

 ![game](https://github.com/danzen/zim-game/assets/380281/a382dc67-cd3b-47a5-a7c4-9160f427081f)

-ZIM Game is a helper module for the ZIM JavaScript Cavnas Framework at https://zimjs.com.
+ZIM Game is a helper module for the ZIM JavaScript Canvas Framework at https://zimjs.com.
 The module includes the following classes:

 - LeaderBoard https://zimjs.com/leaderboard
 - Board https://zimjs.com/iso/